-Centre, Danesgate and Swinsgate.
-The latter two are surface streets and cannot be reached from the station itself without crossing Lytton Way, which is not possible due to a lack of pedestrian crossings and a barrier in the centre of the dual carriageway.
+Stevenage, a new town in Hertfordshire, is a good example of what can be done with careful planning.
+A network of cycleways from residential areas to schools, shops, surface streets and cannot be reached from the station itself without crossing Lytton Way, which is not possible due to a lack of pedestrian crossings and a barrier in the centre of the dual carriageway.
 As a result the only real route is the bridge, which runs directly through the station.
 Although this is a direct route, it then drops into a surface car park which provides a poor entrance to the town.
 Other issues include barriers for cyclists from the town centre to the train station and the station lift is not DDA compliant, is badly maintained and causes issues for disabled people.
-The new Bus Interchange does seek to create an at-level crossing to help break the ring road and therefore a good opportunity.
-A clearer, active and attractive route into the town square from the station is something that should be enabled by the AAP.
+Recent Bus Interchangerelated works to calm Lytton Way introduced an atgrade pedestrian/cyclist crossing, three sets of traffic lights, bus-priority lanes and reduced lanes of traffic.
+This is an incremental move towards the Local Plan's aspiration to remove through-traffic from the road.
+The AAP should respond to the planned 'East-West Boulevard' and improved pedestrian linkages for Phase 1 of SG1, which has received resolution to grant from SBC.